Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 		"gecko/mighty": {
 			"defines": {
 				"i2c": {
-					"port": "0",
+					"interface": { "I2C": 0 },
 					"sda": { "pin": 11, "port": "gpioPortC", "location": 16 },
 					"scl": { "pin": 10, "port": "gpioPortC", "location": 14 },
 				},

-The **port** definition specifies the I2C port number
+The **interface** definition specifies which I2C interface to use.

 In this example, **I2C0** is used.
 The pin PC11 is the SDA pin for I2C0 at location 16 (I2C0_SDA#16).
 The pin PC10 is the SCL pin for I2C0 at location 14.

+**location** specifies which pin configuration to use for the _interface_.
 See your Gecko device datasheet for which pins refer to what I2C location.

 Note: some Gecko devices split the location for various pins.
 This i2c example shows a different pin location for `sda` and `scl`.